My Life as a Recovering Perfectionist,

 For 6 months, I hosted a big-ass pity party for myself before I was ready to accept the truth.
 All of the horrible things that happened “to me” had one thing in common – Me.

-I spent the few years searching for Truth.
+I spent nearly a decade in search of the Truth.
 Why was I buying into the story that I had to be perfect and accomplished in order to be loved and accepted?
 What was my role in creating my massive fall from grace?
 What was I bringing to the table that left me so dissatisfied with everything in my life – no matter how good it looked or how much I achieved?

 Today, I have everything I was hoping to get through perfectionism and accomplishment.
-I experience feelings of love, fulfillment, self-worth and happiness – not because of external achievement, but because I create them from the inside-out.
+I experience feelings of love, fulfillment, self-worth and happiness – not because of external achievement, but because happiness and well-being is who I am.
+Well-being is innate.
+It's my default setting and it's yours too.

-After all my searching, I’ve discovered a hidden variable for incredible success without the stress.
+After all my searching, I’ve discovered that psychological freedom is a hidden variable behind incredible success without stress.
 I am more creative, productive and effective than I’ve ever been - without being driven or feeling the need for perfection.

 Literally everything in my life has shifted.
 It’s as if I have a superpower.
 But there is nothing special about me.
 We all have the ability to wake up to who we really are.
 We all have the capacity to understand how life works.
 And we can all leverage our innate wellbeing like a superpower that will improve every aspect of our lives.